 - Eligibility: Open to Wheaton students only; preference may be given to BITH majors and upperclassmen

 - Partner Institution(s): Jerusalem University College and Hellenic Scripture Union

-Wheaton in the Holy Lands students register for a total of 8 credit hours, registering for two of the following three courses:
+Wheaton in the Holy Lands students earn a total of 8 credit hours, registering for two of the following three courses:

 The estimated program fee of $8,000 - $8,500 covers tuition, airfare and ground transportation within the program, lodging, meals, and group admission to historical sites.
 Students will be responsible for the cost of round-trip airfare to Israel, lunches in Rome, books, and personal expenses.

 If you would like further information or have questions about Wheaton in the Holy Lands, please contact Dr. Chris Vlachos, Program Director for Wheaton in the Holy Lands.